MikeBenton2/ABNRecipeAPI/README.md

 • All vegetarian recipes
 • Recipes that can serve 4 persons and have “potatoes” as an ingredient
 • Recipes without “salmon” as an ingredient that has “oven” in the instructions

+TO DO:
+In order to run this API locally, please run the command "mvn clean install" in order to generate all the files generated from OpenAPI generator.